willothy/savior.nvim/README.md

 - Event-based autosaving, both deferred and immediate
 - Interval-based autosaving
 - Condition stack to determine if it is safe to save
-- Pretty notifications by hooking into Neovim's builtin LSP client
+- Pretty notifications using `fidget.nvim`
-  - As an added bonus, the `notify` method is exported so you can make your own LSP status notifications
 - Written with performance in mind